mscharmann/ASAP/README.md

 ## 3. run pipeline
 - work within the above conda environment
-- most time-consuming is the HISAT2 mapping step.
-Runs on up to 12 threads per sample.
+- most time-consuming is the BWA-MEM mapping step.
+Runs on up to 16 threads per sample.
 - locally do:
 ```
 snakemake -j 48 --restart-times 3 --keep-going --rerun-incomplete